giorgioangel/vesuvius-3dstreamer/README.md

 ### Memory Efficiency
 The streamer reads only the chunks in the Zarr archive necessary to produce the block.
 This is why it is memory efficient.
 It is recommended to set the chunksize parameters in the converter greater than the dimensions of the blocks to fetch.
+However, if the chunksize is too big the streamer will read too much useless data from the disk.

+## Speed-test
+In my Google Colab simulations, the time to sample `8` batches of `size = 128` each, `block_size = (4,64,64)`, from disk is `15 seconds`.
+The time to sample the same amount of data, from a numpy array in the RAM, is `6 seconds`.
+Therefore, if possible, load the numpy array in the RAM.

 ## Framework Compatibility
 The tool is built for PyTorch but can be adapted for other frameworks.